Nabie/object-oriented-programming-in-R/chapters/02_Classes_and_generic_functions.md

 * create an empty stack
 * check if a stack is empty

-These five operations defines what a stack *is*, but we can implement a stack in many different ways.
-Defining a stack by the operations we can do on stacks makes it an abstract data type.
+These five operations define what a stack *is*, but we can implement a stack in many different ways.
+Defining a stack by the operations, that we can do on stacks, makes it an abstract data type.
 To implement a stack we need a concrete implementation.

-In a statically typed programming language we would define the type of a stack by these operations.
-How this would be done depends on the type of programming language and the concrete language, but generally in statically typed functional languages you would define a *signature* for a stack — the functions and their type for the five operations — while in an object oriented language you would define an abstract super-class.
+In a statically typed programming language, we would define the type of a stack by these operations.
+How this would be done depends on the type of programming language and the concrete language, but generally in statically typed functional languages you would define a *signature* for a stack---the functions and their type for the five operations---while in an object oriented language you would define an abstract superclass.

-In R, the types are implicitly defined, but for a stack we would also define the five functions.
+In R, the types are implicitly defined, but for a stack, we would also define the five functions.
 These functions would be generic and not actually have any implementation in them; the implementation goes into the concrete implementation of stacks.

 Of the five functions defining a stack, one is special.
 Creating an empty stack does not work as a generic function.
 When we create a stack, we always need a concrete implementation.
 But the other four can be defined as generic functions.
 Defining a generic function is done using the `UseMethod` function, and the four functions can be defined as thus: